ndierckx/NOVOPlasty/README.md

 &nbsp;&nbsp;&nbsp;2\.
 General

-A '&#42;' in the fasta ouptut files indicates that the nucleotide before is a possible deletion/insertion.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A '&#42;' in the fasta ouptut files indicates that the nucleotide before is a possible deletion/insertion.
+This can occur</br>
-This can occur when the exact lenght of single nucleotide repeat can't be determined exactly due to systemic Illumina sequencing errors.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;when the exact lenght of single nucleotide repeat can't be determined exactly due to systemic Illumina sequencing</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;errors.
 Since this sign can interfere with post processing algorithms it is best resolve them manually or to delete them.

 &nbsp;&nbsp;&nbsp;2\.
 Chloroplast assembly